A framework of distributionally robust possibilistic optimization: Introduction

-The approach considered in this paper belongs to the area of \emph{fuzzy optimization} (see, e.g.,~\cite{LK10}).
-In general, fuzzy sets can be used to model uncertainty or preferences in optimization models.
-In the former case, the membership function of a fuzzy set is interpreted as a possibility distribution for the values of some uncertain quantity.
-This interpretation leads to various solution concepts (see, e.g.,~\cite{IRTV03,RV02,LH92,R06, ST90, QSC12, PZT11}).
-Our approach is new in this area and uses a link between fuzzy and stochastic models established by possibility theory.
+The approach considered in this paper belongs to the area of \emph{fuzzy optimization} in which many solution concepts have been proposed in the literature (see, e.g.,~\cite{LK10}).
+Generally, fuzzy sets can be used to model uncertainty or preferences in optimization models.
+In the former case (used in this paper), the membership function of a fuzzy set is interpreted as a possibility distribution for the values of some uncertain quantity~\cite{DP88}.
+This interpretation leads to various solution concepts (see, e.g.~\cite{LK10,LH92} for surveys).
+For example, fuzzy chance constraints can be used in which a constraint with fuzzy coefficients should be satisfied with the highest degree of possibility or necessity~\cite{LIU01}.
+Furthermore, the uncertain objective function with fuzzy coefficients can be replaced with a deterministic equivalent by using some defuzzification methods~\cite{PZT11}.
+Some recent applications of fuzzy robust optimization methods can be found, for example, in~\cite{LY19, PRB21}.
+Our approach is new in this area.
+It uses a link between fuzzy and stochastic models established by the possibility theory.
+This allows us to use well-known stochastic methods under the fuzzy (possibilistic) model of uncertainty.
+Our model is illustrated with two examples, namely continuous knapsack and portfolio selection problems.
+Its validation on real problems is an interesting area of further research.

 This paper is organized as follows.
-In Section~\ref{sec1} we consider an uncertain constraint and present various methods of converting such a constraint into deterministic equivalents.
-In Sections~\ref{sec2} and~\ref{sec3} we recall basic notions of possibility theory.
+In Section~\ref{sec1}, we consider an uncertain constraint and present various methods of converting such a constraint into deterministic equivalents.
+In Sections~\ref{sec2} and~\ref{sec3}, we recall basic notions of possibility theory.
 In particular, we describe some relationships between possibility and probability theories, which allow us to build a model of uncertainty in which a joint possibility distribution is specified in the set of scenarios.
 In Section~\ref{stfc} we discuss some tractable cases of our model, which can be converted into linear or second-order cone programming problems.
-In Section~\ref{sec4} we characterize the complexity of basic classes of optimization problems, such as linear programming or combinatorial ones.
-Finally, in Section~\ref{sec5} we illustrate our concept by two computational examples - the continuous knapsack and portfolio selection problems.
+In Section~\ref{sec4}, we characterize the complexity of basic classes of optimization problems, such as linear programming or combinatorial ones.
+Finally, in Section~\ref{sec5}, we illustrate our concept with two computational examples - the continuous knapsack and portfolio selection problems.